inciteful-xyz/inciteful-blog/_posts/2021-10-11-testing-mag-replacements.md

 | 2020 | 97  |
 | 2021 | 254 |

 A large portion of these are recent, so we can possibly chalk those up to a timing issue where The Lens has not yet updated their database.
 The rest are a rounding error for our purposes.

-Semantic Scholar on the other hand has a **lot** more missing ~7,000 papers when not accounting for patents.
-When I inquired about this, the response I got was that they have filtering when importing data which tries to look for "non-scientific" or gray literature and stops it from entering the index.
+Semantic Scholar on the other hand has a **lot** more missing (~7,000 papers) after removing patents.
+When I inquired about this, the response I got was that, upon ingestion, they have a filter which tries to look for "non-scientific" or gray literature and which stops the paper from entering the index.
 So basically they have stricter criteria than MAG for what constitutes academic literature.
 Which makes sense and is actually a good thing because once MAG goes away, they are going to already have an opinion as to what to index when they encounter something new.

-In a related note, Semantic Scholar is also doing other things like paper disambiguation which made tracking everything down a bit more complicated.
-For example with this paper from arXiv MAG indexes both the [actual article](https://academic.microsoft.com/paper/3020022875/) as well as the [conference proceeding](https://academic.microsoft.com/paper/3035702361/).
+Semantic Scholar is also doing other things like paper disambiguation which made tracking everything down a bit more complicated.
+For example, with this paper from arXiv, MAG indexes both the [actual article](https://academic.microsoft.com/paper/3020022875/) as well as the [conference proceeding](https://academic.microsoft.com/paper/3035702361/).
 So it's possible they are also doing other disambiguation which I missed.
 In line with them maintaining their own index rather than mirroring it (like Inciteful), it looks as though they have "found" a ~1,700 papers that Inciteful did not as a result of the papers being dropped from MAG.

 ## Citation Coverage
 I'm most interested in the last column of the summary table (replicated in part below).
 I want to look at papers which have some sort of citation data associated with them.
 Papers which don't have any citations or references are pretty useless to Inciteful as I cannot build a graph without them.
 Ideally the more citations the better.